 Often developed in partnership with local community centers, schools or not-for-profits, these partnerships help us get a more complete picture of a ‘Winks’ Hometown, and offer us an opportunity to give back to and learn from the communities which are generous enough to host us.
 Around the country, united by a love of music, ‘Winks strive to build community with Americans from every walk of life.

-Our international outreach efforts expand this sense of community building to a global stage.
-Each summer tour features a distinct outreach initiative carefully planned by the group to contribute to the larger state of affairs in the world.
-This outreach takes a different form each year, but centers on our desire to share music, culture, and ideas with people of completely different backgrounds.
+Our international partnership efforts broaden this community building to a global stage.
+Developed by our summer tour team, each summer tour features a distinct initiative designed to promote music and friendship through the universal language of music.
+This opportunity takes a different form each year, but centers on our desire to share music, culture, and ideas with people of completely different backgrounds.

-Most recently, the Spizzwinks visited the Gitameit Music Institute in Yangon, Myanmar, an incredible organization with which the Spizzwinks have had a longstanding friendship.
-Over our five days together, we learned about Burmese culture and history, made lasting friendships, and sang a wonderful and diverse array of music.
-Our time with the Gitameit Institute culminated in an unforgettable joint performance broadcast around Yangon.
+Most recently, the Spizzwinks visited the Gitameit Music Institute in Yangon, Myanmar, an incredible organization dedicated to promoting music and art.
+We learned about Burmese culture and history, made lasting friendships, and sang a wonderful and diverse array of music, culminating in an joint performance broadcast around Yangon.